hyperkot/event/README.md

 - Describing each case is preferred to writing single unsiversal methods.
 This is a small lib with core functionality - starting from some point it shouldn't change much.
-So i can afford myself to write a long and hard-to-maintain code just to ensure that code analysis and instrumenting tools run in the most effective and effective way.
+So i can afford myself to write a long and hard-to-maintain code just to ensure that code analysis and instrumenting tools run in the most effective way.
 It also helps to lower the complexity of code.
 - There was no comments initially.
 I added them only before making this repo public.
 I'm used to comment source with jsdocs when needed but not in case of TypeScript - it has more meta data described by it's syntax than jsdocs could support.
-So jsdocs here would be just excessive the only thing to expect from comments is descriptions.
+I think jsdocs here would be just excessive.
+So comments provide only the general description of a class or method.
 - Getters of context-bound variants of all methods imaginable as callbacks are provided.
 I just hate using bind and creating one-liner closures all over the place so much...)
 - Event may have only one argument.
 Any set of arguments may be presented as an object with